-1.0 Background
+1. Background

-The purpose of this document is to provide a guide as to the potential NZ and Australian income taxation consequences for a NZ Investor who has invested in a Retail Direct Property Syndicate.
+The purpose of this document is to provide a guide as to the potential NZ and Australian income taxation consequences for a NZ Investor who has invested in Retail Direct Property 11 and Retail Direct Property 11 Unit Trust (together, RDP 11).

-The information contained in this guide relates only to NZ Investors who are deemed as being;
+The information contained in this guide relates only to NZ Investors who:

-- individuals; - residents of NZ for income tax purposes; and - not residents of Australia for Australian income tax purposes.
+- are individuals - are residents of NZ for income tax purposes, and - are not residents of Australia for Australian income tax purposes.

-The information contained in this guide is a general outline for NZ Investors and is based on NZ income tax legislation, rulings and case law in existence as at the date of this guide.
+The information contained in this guide is a general outline for NZ Investors and is based on the income tax legislation, rulings and case law in existence as at the date of this guide.
 In the event that such legislation, rulings or case law changes over time, the position taken may be affected.
 Further, this guide is not intended to provide an exhaustive or definitive statement as to all the possible tax outcomes for NZ Investors.